 \section{Examples and counter-examples}

 So far, we have identified in Theorem \ref{weakerconds} and in Section \ref{sect-theoA} some sufficient conditions to ensure a positive answer to Question \ref{loefflerqn}.
 On the other hand, the situation studied in Section \ref{sect-theoD} provides in some cases families of counter-examples.
-The purpose of this Section is to study some situations where the results of neither Section applies.
-We provide a few counterexamples which do not stem from Section \ref{sect-theoD}.
+The purpose of this section is to study some situations where these results do not apply.
+We provide a few counter-examples which do not stem from Section \ref{sect-theoD}.
 We also showcase additional examples proving that, while the exceptional cases highlighted in Propositions \ref{special2} and \ref{specialq} can occur, they are not necessarily incompatible with Euler-adapted Galois images.
 Some of these counter-examples are explicit: as in the examples of Section \ref{sect-theoD}, we will then always refer to newforms by their LMFDB label \cite{lmfdb}.
 While this label only refers to the equivalence class of the modular forms under the action of $G_{\Q}$, the arguments work regardless of the choice of embedding of the modular forms in $\C$.

 \prop[special-counter]{ Assume that $\mathfrak{p}$ is a good prime, and that $(f,g,p)$ falls in one of the following cases: \begin{enumerate}[label=(\alph*),noitemsep] \item $f$ is $961.2.a.b$, $g$ is $3875.1.d.a$, and $p\equiv 13,37,83,107 \pmod{120}$. \item $f$ is $1849.2.a.g$, $g$ is $688.1.b.b$, and $p \equiv 7,17 \pmod{24}$. \item $f$ is $1849.2.a.g$, $g$ is $2107.1.b.b$, and $p \equiv 11,13 \pmod{24}$. \item $f$ is $63.2.a.b$, $g$ is $1452.1.e.d$ and $p \equiv 5,7 \pmod{12}$. \item $f$ is $189.2.a.f$, $g$ is $3468.1.i.a$ and $p \equiv \pm 5, \pm 43, \pm 67 \pmod{168}$. \end{enumerate} Then $T_{f,g,\mathfrak{p}}$ does not satisfy (wE).}